dustinpfister/blog_posts/_posts/js-array-fill.md

 console.log( filledRandom(8, 0, 10, (n)=>{ return parseFloat(n.toFixed(2));}) );
 // [ 6.8, 5.55, 8.1, 1.94, 5.62, 3.32, 4.67, 0.11 ]
 ```

+There are a whole lot of other ideas that come to mind when it comes to this kind of method.
+For example I might not always want just an array that is filled with random numbers, but an array that is filed with random values from a given array of values.
+However maybe such things are called for in an additional section in this post later on that has to do with making some kind of user space library that revolves around filling an array.

 ## 4 - String Split